How to Grow Sweet Potatoes: The Complete Guide

 About Sweet Potatoes

-The sweet potato is a tropical plant and a member of the Morning Glory family.
+The sweet potato is a tropical plant and is actually a member of the Morning Glory family.
 Compare a sweet potato vine’s foliage and flowers to those of morning glory, and you’ll see the family resemblance!
 Despite their name, they are not related to potatoes, which are in the nightshade family.
 Another difference between sweet potatoes and “standard” potatoes is that the edible portion of the sweet potato is a tuberous root, not a true tuber (which are technically modified plant stems).

 Sweet potatoes cut open.
 Photo Credit: Brent Hofacker/Shutterstock